junxit/us-congress-code/title-21/chapter-9/sec-350d.md

 (June 25, 1938, ch.
 675, § 415, as added Pub.
 L. 107–188, title III, § 305(a), June 12, 2002, 116 Stat.
 667; amended Pub.
 L. 111–353, title I, § 102(a)–(b)(1), (d)(2), Jan.
 4, 2011, 124 Stat.
 3887, 3889.)

 ## Notes

+1 So in original.
+Probably should be “manufactures,”.

 ### Editorial Notes